wpsight/wpcasa/README.md

 ## Themes
 To hit the ground running have a look at our WordPress themes exclusively built for WPCasa to unfold the great potential of the framework.

+* [Bahia](https://wpcasa.com/downloads/wpcasa-bahia/): Bahia is ready to use solution for WPCasa with a great design and a lot of handy tools.
+Infinite color options, custom header image, home page template and useful widgets and more.
+* [Elviria](https://wpcasa.com/downloads/wpcasa-elviria/): The Elviria theme is turn-key solution to use WPCasa with a professional design and a lot of handy tools.
+Accent color option, home page templates and custom widgets to name a few.
+* [upTown](https://wpcasa.com/downloads/uptown/): upTown is a simple and clean personal blog theme.
+Use it in combination with WPCasa to easily build a fully-featured real estate website.
 * [STAGE](https://wpcasa.com/downloads/wpcasa-stage/): STAGE is the perfect starting point for your custom WPCasa theme.
 It was creating using a lightweight yet powerful CSS framework and comes with many great features built right in.
 * [Twenty Fifteen](https://wpcasa.com/downloads/wpcasa-twentyfifteen/) (FREE): If you like the Twenty Fifteen WordPress standard theme and you want to use WPCasa, this theme might be your solution.
 * Many more to come...